aAji1997/emotive_conversational_agent/README.md

 ### Memory System Setup

-The memory system is now **automatically initialized** when you run the application.
-All you need is:
+The memory system attempts to initialize automatically when you run the application, but requires:

-- Supabase credentials in your `.api_key.json` file
+1. Supabase credentials in your `.api_key.json` file

-The direct PostgreSQL connection via `.env` is now optional for most users.
+2. PostgreSQL connection details in your `.env` file

+Both files are mandatory for the memory system to function properly.

 ### Troubleshooting